eyeson-team/js-docs/content/events/index.md

 ```

 {{< note title="Note" >}}
-An eyeson room server and user may not be available on the first request
+An Eyeson room server and user may not be available on the first request
 therefore there a three status flags included in the response above.
 Room ready
 and user ready status, as well as the top level ready flag combining those two.
 {{< /note >}}

 ### room\_ready

-When you establish a real time connection but the eyeson room isn't ready at
+When you establish a real time connection but the Eyeson room isn't ready at
 that point (i.e. `room_setup` content ready is false) you'll receive this
 separate message once the room is ready.